aistabci/abci-docs/en/docs/tips/spack.md

 ```

 Line #1 installs CUDA version `10.1.243` so that Spack uses a CUDA provided by ABCI.
-Line #2 installs OpenMPI 3.1.1 as the same configuration with [this page](../appendix/installed-software.md#open-mpi).
+Line #2 installs OpenMPI 3.1.1 as the same configuration with [Configuration of Installed Software](../appendix/installed-software.md#open-mpi).
 Meanings of the installation options are as follows.

 - `+cuda`: Build with CUDA support